-In particular we consider that trade in services should be firmly embedded in the UK's approach to trade and that free trade agreements should include commitments to facilitate trade in legal services.
-The legal services sector facilitates trade across all other sectors as well as being an important contributor to the UK economy in its own right.
+We consider that trade in services should be firmly embedded in the UK's approach to trade and that free trade agreements should include commitments to facilitate trade in legal services.
+The legal services sector facilitates trade across all other sectors as well as being an important contributor to the UK economy.